What are visual supports?

 The costs of visits to these professionals might be covered for up to 20 sessions by Medicare, depending on whether the professional is a registered Medicare provider.
 Some private health funds might cover some of the consultation fee.
 This can be claimed immediately if the provider has HICAPS.

-You also need to pay for materials to make the schedules, or you need to buy ready-made schedules.
+You might also need to pay for materials to make the schedules, or you can buy ready-made schedules.

 After these initial costs, the ongoing cost of this approach is low.